The 10 Best Food Vacations To Plan Now

 Croissants and curries and tacos, oh my

 Some people travel to see the sites.
 Others, like us, go pretty much exclusively for the food.
 But while the list of culinary destinations around the globe is endless, there are certain places that really are all about eating.
-Here are ten trips every foodie needs to have on her bucket list.
+Here are the ten best food vacations every foodie needs to have on her bucket list.

 Freshly made crepes, flaky croissants and piping-hot baguettes--no trip to Paris is complete without a daily dose of treats from the city’s spread of chic cafés, patisseries and bakeries.
 Order a buckwheat galette with andouillette, ham, cheese and egg from the crepe stand at the Marché Président Wilson.
 Next up, baguettes, which you’ll take with you on your bike ride to the Tuileries.
 Atthe boulangerie Poilâne, the bread is still baked in an antique wood-fired oven just downstairs.
 For dinner, you don’t want to miss the lamb shoulder--with a bottle of wine, of course--at Au Passage.